MichelVanderhulst/Machine-Learning-Stanford-University-Coursera/README.md

 # Exercises & Slides for the Stanford University Coursera Machine Learning course

-Done with Matlab2019b
+Done with Matlab2019a
-Weeks 1, 2 and 3 done
+Final grade 98%

 ## Syllabus